 The Indonesian economy is expected to record a GDP growth of 5.3% in 2017 because of increased private investments following monetary easing last year and ongoing reforms in the investment scenario.

 Indonesia currently falls under the category of “newly industrialized countries.”
 It is also the 16th largest economy in the world in terms of nominal GDP, 8th largest GDP (PPP).
 The country is largely dependent on its domestic market, spending of government budget and ownership of 141 state enterprises.
-Prices are administered on certain basic goods that include rice, with electricity playing a pivotal role in its market economy.

 Get Indonesia Phone Numbers Today